Notoriousmb10/sandhya-fitness/README.md

 # Gym Website Project

 Welcome to the Gym Website project!
 This project aims to create a comprehensive and user-friendly website for a gym, offering features such as trainer profiles, class schedules, membership information, and more.
-Currently, the project is under construction, and we are actively working on adding features and improving the site.
+Currently, the project is under construction, and I am actively working on adding features and improving the site.

 ## Project Overview